amirkarimi/amirkarimi.github.io/_posts/2015-08-27-how-i-deploy-my-play-apps.markdown

 <!--more-->

-* I won't use a service or a software unless I know how it works
+* I don't use a service or software unless I know how it works
 * After I figured out how Heroku works, I have my own small automated deployment system which works fine
 * Heroku as an example, costs me 10x more than my own automated deployment process
 * I prefer to publish the binaries not sources